-To Gain Cooperation, You First Have to Know What Motivates Your Team.
+To Gain Team Cooperation, You First Have to Know Motivates Each Member of the Team.

 If you have never read about Maslow’s Hierarchy of Needs, it is a fascinating study in psychology.
 Dr. Maslow theorized that we have five levels of needs.
 The needs range from physical needs like food and water to more altruistic needs.
 In this theory, we all are most concerned about the lowest level of needs until those needs are satisfied.
 For example, if a person is thirsty and dehydrated, he or she won’t have much concern for anything else.

 Over the years, psychologists have argued about the levels in the hierarchy.
 The actual levels and order of each level aren’t as important to this discussion as the agreement that we have a hierarchy, though.
 As leaders, we have to know the hierarchy of our team members and what level they are currently at.
 For instance, one team member may have been entirely motivated by recognition and appreciation.
 However, if this person’s child gets sick, the priorities change in an instant.

 The point is that the tips below are time-tested ways to build a cooperative team.
 If the trust is high and conflicts are low, these tips should work very effectively.
 So, if you find some members of your team to not be as cooperative, it might be that something has happened to move them to a lower level in Maslow’s Hierarchy.